INFLAMMATION

 Spirulina

 Spirulina is a superfood with adaptogenic properties.
-A dietary staple in many ancient and modern cultures, we included spirulina in our healthy energy drink replacement, in part, because it works on your immune system, which then helps support inflammation response.
+A dietary staple in many ancient and modern cultures, we included spirulina in our healthy energy drink replacement, in part, because it helps support inflammation response.

 Spirulina gets its blue-green color from an antioxidant called phycocyanin,¹ which can protect against oxidative damage² by fighting free radicals and blocking the production of molecules that promote inflammation, providing impressive antioxidant and anti-inflammatory effects.³